-- (((7))) (5) \$120,000,000 of the carbon emissions reduction account-state appropriation ((is)), and beginning January 1, 2025, \$10,000,000 of the carbon emissions reduction account-state appropriation, are provided solely for implementation of zero-emission $((commercial\ vehicle))$ medium and heavy-duty vehicle and equipment infrastructure and incentive programs and for the replacement of school buses powered by fossil fuels with zero-emission school buses, including the purchase and installation of zero-emission school bus refueling infrastructure. - (a) Of this amount, \$20,000,000 is for the department to administer an early action grant program to provide expedited funding ((to zero-emission commercial vehicle infrastructure demonstration projects)) for the replacement of school buses powered by fossil fuels with zero-emission school buses, including the purchase and installation of zero-emission school bus refueling infrastructure.
-The department must contract with ((a third-party administrator)) the department of ecology to implement the early action grant program. - (b) ((The office of financial management shall place the remaining \$100,000,000 in unallotted status until the joint transportation committee completes the medium and heavy duty vehicle infrastructure and incentive strategy required under section 204 of this act.
-The director of the office of financial management or the director's designee shall consult with the chairs and ranking members of the transportation committees of the legislature prior to making a decision to allot these funds.)) (i) The remaining \$110,000,000, inclusive of costs for program administration and staffing, is for a point-of-sale voucher incentive program to encourage the faster adoption of zero-emission medium and heavy-duty vehicles to further
+- (a) Of this amount, ((\$20,000,000)) \$1,125,000 is for the department to administer an early action grant program to provide expedited funding for the replacement of school buses powered by fossil fuels with zero-emission school buses, including the purchase and installation of zero-emission school bus refueling infrastructure.
+The department must contract with the department of ecology to implement the early action grant program. - (b) (i) The remaining ((\$\frac{110,000,000}{100,000})) \frac{55,560,000}{000}, inclusive of costs for program administration and staffing, is for a point-of-sale voucher incentive program to encourage the faster adoption of zero-emission medium and heavy-duty vehicles to further state climate goals under RCW 70A.45.020 and state equity goals under chapter 70A.02 RCW.
+The voucher incentive program must be administered by a third-party administrator that has experience administering voucher incentive programs, with oversight conducted by the department.

-- 1 state climate goals under RCW 70A.45.020 and state equity goals under - 2 chapter 70A.02 RCW.
-The voucher incentive program must be - 3 administered by a third-party administrator that has experience - 4 administering voucher incentive programs, with oversight conducted by - 5 the department. - 6 (ii) The voucher program is required to be designed based on the 7 recommendations of the Joint Transportation Committee report - 8 Washington State Infrastructure and Incentive Program Design for MHD - 9 ZEVs, and to include: - (A) Simplified zero-emission vehicle eligibility requirements; - 11 (B) Vehicle and infrastructure incentives aligned with programs - 12 in other jurisdictions, where appropriate, to streamline user - 13 planning;
+(ii) The voucher program is required to be designed based on the recommendations of the Joint Transportation Committee report Washington State Infrastructure and Incentive Program Design for MHD ZEVs, and to include:

-- (C) Financial enhancements for select populations based on equity - 15 considerations, including for vehicles in disadvantaged communities - 16 and vehicles to be purchased by small, minority-owned businesses, - 17 with consideration for support of the secondary vehicle market; - 18 (D) A centralized user and manufacturer portal for information, - 19 application, and assistance; - 20 (E) A fleet assistance and qualification program to assist in - 21 zero-emission vehicle and infrastructure planning, to be administered - 22 by the Washington State University extension energy program in - 23 coordination with the department and the voucher program's third- - 24 party administrator; and - 25 (F) A voucher preapproval process to evaluate participant - 26 eligibility, readiness for fleet deployment, and infrastructure - 27 preparedness. - 28 (iii) The following battery electric and hydrogen fuel cell - 29 electric vehicle categories and associated charging, as well as - 30 refueling infrastructure for these categories, are eligible for the - 31 voucher program, subject to additional qualification criteria to be - 32 determined by the department and the voucher program third-party - 33 administrator: - 34 (A) On-road vehicles from class 2b, heavy work pickups and vans, - 35 through class 8, heavy tractor-trailer units and refuse trucks; and - 36 (B) Cargo handling and off-road equipment. - 37 (iv) School buses and transit vehicles eligible for state grant - 38 programs for the purchase of zero-emission vehicles are not eligible - 39 for vouchers under this program, but are eligible for fleet - 40 assistance provided in association with the voucher program, which must include assistance in determining state and federal grant eligibility for these vehicles.

-(v) The voucher amounts selected by the department and voucher program third-party administrator must further the policy goals of the program cited in (b)(i) of this subsection by offsetting investments required for medium and heavy-duty vehicle and equipment owners to transition to zero-emission vehicles and equipment.
+- (A) Simplified zero-emission vehicle eligibility requirements; - (B) Vehicle and infrastructure incentives aligned with programs in other jurisdictions, where appropriate, to streamline user planning; - (C) Financial enhancements for select populations based on equity considerations, including for vehicles in disadvantaged communities and vehicles to be purchased by small, minority-owned businesses, with consideration for support of the secondary vehicle market; - (D) A centralized user and manufacturer portal for information, application, and assistance; - (E) A fleet assistance and qualification program to assist in zero-emission vehicle and infrastructure planning, to be administered by the Washington State University extension energy program in coordination with the department and the voucher program's third-party administrator; and - (F) A voucher preapproval process to evaluate participant eligibility, readiness for fleet deployment, and infrastructure preparedness. - (iii) The following battery electric and hydrogen fuel cell electric vehicle categories and associated charging, as well as refueling infrastructure for these categories, are eligible for the voucher program, subject to additional qualification criteria to be determined by the department and the voucher program third-party administrator: - (A) On-road vehicles from class 2b, heavy work pickups and vans, through class 8, heavy tractor-trailer units and refuse trucks; and - (B) Cargo handling and off-road equipment. - (iv) School buses and transit vehicles eligible for state grant programs for the purchase of zero-emission vehicles are not eligible for vouchers under this program, but are eligible for fleet assistance provided in association with the voucher program, which must include assistance in determining state and federal grant eligibility for these vehicles. - (v) The voucher amounts selected by the department and voucher program third-party administrator must further the policy goals of the program cited in (b)(i) of this subsection by offsetting investments required for medium and heavy-duty vehicle and equipment owners to transition to zero-emission vehicles and equipment.
 The department and voucher program third-party administrator must condition vehicle and infrastructure voucher funding to ensure these program policy goals are furthered through the voucher funding provided.